HannahHealyQCA/1701QCA-Assessment2/index.md

 (This is my attempt to add a touch sensor to the final record player with the speaker.)

+I have successfully creating a working record player with a motor and speaker.
+However, I now need to work on the input touch sensors that will trigger it to turn on and play the song.

 ### Construction of Wooden Room ###

 After deciding on a layout for the room which was informed by mood boards and sketches, I created a template with measurements for the individual pieces I needed to cut from the 3mm ply wood.